top of page

 If you’re an adult who thinks it's too late to learn to play guitar successfully at your age, if you feel you’re already extremely busy and have no time for it, if you’ve tried before and failed, or if you think you can’t achieve such a dream because you were not born with musical talent, then you should definitely continue reading below...

 My name is Jaye.
-Google ' Artist JAYE', or if you prefer the 1 sentence summary...
-I'm dedicated to making a positive difference via sharing the gift of music 🙂.
+Google ' Artist JAYE', or if you prefer the 1 sentence summary...making a positive difference via sharing the gift of music is my primary passion ☀️.

 _____________________________________